vmware/terraform-provider-avi/website/docs/d/avi_gslb.html.markdown

 In addition to all arguments above, the following attributes are exported:

+* `async_interval` - Frequency with which messages are propagated to vs mgr.
 * `clear_on_max_retries` - Max retries after which the remote site is treated as a fresh start.
 * `client_ip_addr_group` - Group to specify if the client ip addresses are public or private.
 * `description` - General description.